The 20 Best Incentive Travel Destinations for 2024

 Mauna Lani, Auberge Resorts Collection, courtesy of the hotel

 With significant updates to some of the finest resorts in Hawaii, the Big Island has fresh reasons to entice groups.
 Mauna Lani, Auberge Resorts Collection focuses on a luxurious, authentic Hawaiian experience with the spotlight on culture, cuisine, and experiences unique to the Big Island.
-With a $100 million investment by Auberge Resorts, Mauna Lani feels like a grand opening and was ranked the #1 Big Island resort by Travel + Leisure in 2022.
+With a $100 million investment by Auberge Resorts, Mauna Lani feels like a grand opening and consistently ranks in iconic lists by Travel + Leisure.
 The Westin Hapuna Beach Resort rises above a half-mile of golden crescent sand that always lands Hapuna Beach on “best beach” lists.
-Rosewood’s Kona Village will add another 5-star jewel after a grand renovation to an iconic resort.
-The scheduled opening in 2023 is right up the beach (or lava field) from the perennial-winning Four Seasons Hualalai.
+Rosewood’s Kona Village added another 5-star jewel after a grand renovation to an iconic resort.
+The 2023 opening is right up the beach (or lava field) from the perennial-winning Four Seasons Hualalai.
 If you are thinking, “Our group already went to Hawaii,” Brightspot recommends visiting a different Hawaiian island every 3 years for varied experiences at top-ranked islands.

 A trip through South Carolina’s Lowcountry is often a head-tilting choice for the uninitiated, but if you’ve been once, you likely feel the longing to return.
-There is a reason that Charleston continues to rank as the #1 city in the United States to visit by Travel & Leisure.
-This city, as well as the region in general, epitomizes “southern charm” in every way.
+There is a reason that Charleston continues to be “named the best city in the U.S., by Travel + Leisure readers, for the 11th year in a row.”
+This city, as well as the region in general, epitomizes “Southern charm” in every way.
 The cuisine, the hospitality, and the accommodations are all a step above the norm when it comes to domestic incentive travel destinations.
-We recommend the centrally-located Hotel Bennett for your stay in Charleston or The Charleston Place for its traditional 5-star excellence.
-Alternatively, consider an incentive trip at the inspiring Montage Palmetto Bluff or down the coast towards Savannah.
-Amelia Island is another amazing option for those looking for a bit of history with their coastal journey, and its Ritz-Carlton and Omni resorts are southern beauties.
+We recommend the centrally located Hotel Bennett for your stay in Charleston or The Charleston Place for its traditional 5-star excellence.
+Alternatively, consider an incentive trip an hour south to the inspiring Montage Palmetto Bluff.
+If the incentive group loves golf, consider a drive across the big bridge from Charleston to The Sanctuary at Kiawah Island.
 For those planning a few years out, Auberge Resorts Collection will be opening The Dunlin, a family-friendly resort located in the waterfront community of Kiawah River that blends peacefully within its surroundings to provide an unforgettable escape.